 REQUIRED: What is the main advantage of this technique?

-: [1].
+1.2.
+Nicholas R. Jaegers: The method outlined here enables the researcher to conduct the NMR experiment under tightly controlled and specialized conditions to solve problems under environments relevant to the scientific hypothesis being explored.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera